 - 3 tablespoons butter, softened, optional

-- Cover potatoes with water in large pan, and put them on high heat to boil.
+- Cover potatoes with water in large pan, and bring to a boil over high heat.
+Cover, and reduce heat.
 Cook until fork tender, 20-25 minutes.
-Drain and set aside.
+Drain and set aside (see note).

 - Preheat oven to 425°F.